Chart Color Schemes

 Population

-Population growth drivers in Lyndoch are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Lyndoch are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
-According to these projections, Lyndoch is expected to experience above median population growth for Australia's non-metropolitan areas.
-By 2041, the suburb is projected to grow by 451 persons, reflecting an increase of 18.7% in total over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made via weighted aggregation from LGA to SA2 levels.
+Demographic trends project above median population growth for Australia's non-metropolitan areas, with the Lyndoch (SA2) expected to grow by 446 persons to 2041, reflecting a total increase of 20.7% over the 17-year period.

 Frequently Asked Questions - Population